146 results found

 In this paper, two novel channel parameter estimationalgorithms are proposed under the “wideband assumption,”where a wavefront varies significantly when traversing throughthe sensors of the array.
 The first covariance-based approachutilizes the cross-covariance matrix between two subvectors of thereceived signal vector and the singular value decomposition to reconstructthe parameter-dependent signal subspace.
 Meanwhile,the second reference-based approach employs the rotation of thearray reference point so that the estimation techniques underthe “narrowband assumption” are readily applicable.
 Throughcomputer simulation studies, the two proposed approaches areshown to successfully estimate the channel parameters under thewideband assumption with outstanding accuracy in terms of theestimation root mean squared error

-Manikas A, Sridhar V, Kamil Y, 2016, Array of sensors: A spatiotemporal-state-space model for target trajectory tracking, 2016 IEEE Sensor Array and Multichannel Signal Processing Workshop (SAM), Publisher: IEEE, ISSN: 2151-870X
+Manikas A, Sridhar V, Kamil Y, 2016, Array of sensors: A spatiotemporal-state-space model for target trajectory tracking (Invited Paper), 2016 IEEE Sensor Array and Multichannel Signal Processing Workshop (SAM), Publisher: IEEE, ISSN: 2151-870X

 In this paper, with the objective of tracking the trajectoryof multiple mobile targets, a novel spatiotemporal-state-space modelis introduced for an array of sensors distributed in space.
 Underthe wideband assumption, the proposed model incorporates the arraygeometry in conjunction with crucial target parameters namely (i) ranges,(ii) directions, (iii) velocities and (iv) associated Doppler effects.
 Computersimulation studies show some representative examples where the proposedmodel is utilised to track the locations of sources in space with a veryhigh accuracy.